mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 31: March 8, 2017

+**Today's Progress**: Completed FCC's challenge on Managing Packages with npm using cloud9

+**Thoughts:** npm is interesting.
+I still have not gone back to doing the rest of the frontend challenges, so started some backend stuff instead.

+**Link to work:** [FCC Managing Packages with npm] (https://github.com/mandyreal/how-to-npm.git)

 ### Day 30: March 4, 2017

 **Today's Progress**: Completed FI School iOS Bootcamp Prep lab on Interface Builder